void-linux/void-runit/README.md

     # update-grub

+To reboot after making the change, you'll need to use the previous init tool "systemd" reboot command directly.
+From a command shell, as root run:

+    # systemctl reboot

-reboot and runit will kick in and start services in "default" runlevel (multi-user).
+After the reboot runit will kick in and start services in "default" runlevel (multi-user).

 To see enabled services for "current" runlevel: